 Sometimes, product options and product variants are used interchangeably, but more often they refer to different aspects of an eCommerce platform's tools for setting up the product variations.
 In this case, a product option is a specific type of variation, like Size or Color, and the product variants are the individual choices listed within those options, like Large or Red.

 Some eCommerce stores use product options to refer exclusively to personalizations that can be made to a product, like custom engraving.
 In this case, all the non-customization choices are simply variants.
 Other eCommerce platforms, like 3dcart, simply use product options to refer to all types of variants, whether customized or not.

 Naturally, this can be confusing, but the most important point to remember is that regardless of the specifics of how the terms are used, all product options work basically the same way, even the more complex options like personalization: you're simply providing a convenient way for the customer to see and select all their choices for a specific product.
 The difference lies in the setup process, as more complicated product options require more advanced tools to add to your store — but your eCommerce software can still make it easy.

 With 3dcart, you have tons of freedom for setting up product options however your products require.
 There's no limit to how many choices you can offer your customers, and you can have as many options per item as needed.
 Some product options are simpler than others, so we'll start with basic product option configuration and then go into the details about more advanced product option features.

 You can add product options in bulk with a CSV file as long as the base product is already present in your store, but first we'll explain the manual process for better understanding.
 To add options to a product, click the Options tab in the Edit Product dashboard in your 3dcart Online Store Manager.
-Near the upper right corner you'll see a green button labeled "Add New."
+Near the center you'll see a green button labeled "Add New."
 Clicking this button will open the interface to create a new Option Set.

 Option Sets, Types, and Values